ADKAdrianPL/Underground-Anomalies-Docs/README.md

 Demonstration Project "Underground Anomalies" is a short First-Person Melee Combat Platformer, the purpose of which is to present and demonstrate game design acumen.

 This repository contains the project's design documentation.
-The executable and project files themselves are available in another repository.
+The project files themselves are available in another repository.